Weronika Rosati: Acting career

 Rosati made her acting debut in 2000 as "Niki" in the Polish television series Klasa na obcasach, which she followed with numerous guest appearances in other Polish television productions.
-She first gained recognition in 2002, playing Ania in the Polish soap opera M jak miłość (L for Love).
+She first gained recognition in 2002, playing Ania in the Polish soap opera L for Love.
 She left the series in 2005, before returning in 2018 and leaving again in 2020.
 Her cinematic debut came in Patryk Vega's 2005 Polish action drama Pitbull, which was a critical success and has become a cult film.
 For her portrayal of Gemma, the main character's (Marcin Dorociński) love interest, Rosati received two Golden Duck Award nominations.
 She reprised the role in the film's television adaptation between 2005 and 2008.

-Rosati launched her international career with a small uncredited role in David Lynch's 2006 film Inland Empire, followed by an appearance as Mrs. Lawdale in the 2008 horror film House, which was panned by critics, receiving an approval rating of 0% on the review aggregator Rotten Tomatoes.
+Rosati launched her international career with an uncredited cameo in David Lynch's 2006 film Inland Empire, followed by an appearance as Mrs. Lawdale in the 2008 horror film House, which was panned by critics, receiving an approval rating of 0% on the review aggregator Rotten Tomatoes.
 In 2009, she joined the main cast of the Polish adaptation of the Venezuelan soap opera Jane the Virgin titled Majka, in which she played Dagmara between 2009 and 2010.
-In 2010, she portrayed Rojza, one of the girls working at a fur workshop in Warsaw Ghetto who are terrorised by Nazi guard "Mongoł", in season three of the Polish World War II television drama series Czas honoru (Days of Honour).
-She starred as a serial-killer Magdalena in the France 2 2011 television thriller film Dame de pique (Dame of Spades), an adaptation of Alexis Lecaye's novel of the same name, which was reviewed well by the French newspaper Le Monde.
+In 2010, she portrayed Rojza, a girl working at a fur workshop in Warsaw Ghetto, in season three of the Polish World War II television drama series Days of Honor.
+She starred as a serial-killer Magdalena in the 2011 French television thriller film Dame de pique (Dame of Spades), an adaptation of Alexis Lecaye's novel of the same name, which was reviewed well by the French newspaper Le Monde.
 She also played a journalist named Anna in the 2011 action thriller Largo Winch II, and made a cameo appearance in Agnieszka Holland's Academy Award-nominated 2011 period drama In Darkness.
-In 2012, Rosati was cast in the recurring role of a poker dealer Naomi in the HBO original television series Luck, and starred as "Pestka", a girl trying to save her younger sister from death, in Obława (Manhunt), a Polish war thriller directed by Marcin Krzyształowicz.
+In 2012, Rosati was cast in the recurring role of a poker dealer Naomi in the HBO original television series Luck, and starred as "Pestka", a girl trying to save her younger sister from death, in Manhunt, a Polish war thriller directed by Marcin Krzyształowicz.
 The latter earned Rosati critical praise, and a nomination for the Polish Academy Award for Best Actress.
-Rosati also began making more appearances in American films that year.
+Rosati also began making more appearances in Hollywood productions that year.
 She played Livi in the biopic The Iceman, Irena in the crime comedy Stand Up Guys, and Lola in the action film Bullet to the Head.